StableUnit/MonteCarloSimulation/README.md

 Stable Unit (SU) is a digital token designed to maintain a 1:1 peg to the US dollar.
-The system will be fully decentralized --running via smart contract on a Bitcoin side chain-- and have its stability maintained using non-fiat reserve.
+The system will be fully decentralized --running via smart contract on a Bitcoin side chain-- and have its stability maintained using a non-fiat reserve.
 The contract begins with a market cap which is fully collateralized by its Bitcoin reserve but eventually transitions into a highly liquid system dependent on bonds as its market grows.